-In the last articles we covered essential parts of Texas Holdem strategy so by now you should be feeling very comfortable at your games.
+In the last articles we covered essential parts of the Texas Holdem strategy so by now you should be feeling very comfortable at your games.
 However, there is one thing that we have to mention.
 Today, we will concentrate on learning how to adjust your strategy when playing poker versus different opponents, and how it can drastically increase your results.

 Obviously, you will not be able to do much against professional players to exploit them, but if you find someone who is making obvious mistakes, you should understand the best strategies to counter them.
-This part is crucial for building a winning poker tournaments strategy and mastering cash games play, so make sure to learn how to make necessary adjustments.
+This part is crucial for building a winning poker tournaments strategy and mastering cash gameplay, so make sure to learn how to make necessary adjustments.

 Exploiting aggressive players

 Most recreational players are here to have some fun and like to splash their chips around.
-For the most part, they come to gamble, and you should let them to it.
+For the most part, they come to gamble, and you should let them do it.
 It is not as easy to play against these guys as it could look, because they will consistently put you to the test and force you to make hard decisions.
-That being said, there are few things that you could do to ensure more success against these players.
+That being said, there are a few things that you could do to ensure more success against these players.

 First of all, you should not get into the preflop war against them.
 It is not a good idea to 3-bet much as a bluff so you should be mostly playing for value.
 Well, unless they are opening like crazy and then simply giving up, which is not the case most of the time.
 On top of that, you should open fewer hands if this guy is sitting to your left to avoid constant 3-bets and save your chips.

 When you reach post-flop play, things don’t change much.
 Your goal is to give them the opportunity to bluff, so whenever you have a made hand, do not try to raise it, and let them dictate the action.
 Moreover, these are the players you should be looking to bluff.
-It is true that they are used o aggressive approach, but they are not used to face it from someone else.
+It is true that they are used to an aggressive approach, but they are not used to facing it from someone else.
 On top of that, they mostly play way too many hands, which makes their ranges weak, and you can easily exploit that by making a bluff-raise on a good run out.